PhillyElixir/meetup/jobs.md

 # Elixir jobs in Philly

-Developer positions in Philly companies that use Elixir
+Developer positions in Philly companies that use Elixir.

+To suggest a job posting, make a pull request.

 - PromptWorks
   - [Software Engineer](https://www.promptworks.com/jobs/software-engineer)